connie-li/eecs448-lab5/README.md

 WORKS CITED:
- * In Exercise 2, I reused styles from my Lab 4, Exercise 3.
+ * I reused styles from my Lab 3 and Lab 4.